 Candidates admitted to the Teacher Education Program are required to maintain a minimum overall grade point average of 2.75 and must be in good standing within the University community.
-Candidates must submit a field experience application the spring before they begin AREA 392 and begin the application process for SC Initial Certification which includes a background check.
-Refer to the Student Academic Services website for current fees: http://coe.winthrop.edu/sas/PDF%20Files/Certification/CertificationQ&A.pdf.
+Candidates must submit an Înternship application the spring before they begin AREA 392 and begin the application process for SC Initial Certification which includes a background check.
+Refer to the Student Academic Services website for current fees: http:// coe, winthrop, edu/sas/PDF%20Files/Certification/CertificationQ&A.pdf.